Tax Evasion and Tax Cheaters

 While some people avoid taxes by not paying them, others go to the court of law to present strange and often incorrect legal and constitutional arguments trying to claim that taxation is illegal.
 Learn more about strange and absurd arguments against taxation.

-Learn about strange and unusual taxes throughout history and around the world.
+Here are some strange and unusual taxes throughout history and around the world.

-Read about unpleasant IRS tax experiences here.
+Read about unpleasant IRS tax experiences.